Mulleins

 Dark Mullein Verbascum nigrum

 A native species of chalky soils, rather scarce generally but locally common on dry soils in Breckland and the Suffolk Sandlings.
 Flowers June to September.
 A relatively short species, to around a metre in height, the flower spike usually unbranched, or sometimes with a few side branches.
-Flowers relatively small but opneing fully; pale yellow with purple stamen hairs.
-Leaves hairy, but less so than most other species and consequently having a greener appearance; midrib often purple-tinged.
+Flowers relatively small but opening fully; pale yellow (rarely white).
+Stamens all with purple hairs and reniform anthers.
+Stigma small, capitate.
+Leaves hairy, but less so than most other species and consequently having a greener appearance; petiole and basal midrib typically purple-tinged; base cordate.

 Habit